 Once you’ve recovered as many of your missing files as you can, your very next concern should almost certainly be to do your best to make sure that you never lose another file again.

-While nothing is ever guaranteed, of course, for extra security, you may consider backing up your data to the cloud, so that even a disaster that destroys all your local hardware won’t wipe out your data.
-For this additional piece of mind, you’ll want an online cloud backup service.
+While nothing is ever guaranteed, of course, for extra security, you may consider backing up your data to the cloud so that even a disaster that destroys all your local hardware won’t wipe out your data.
+For this additional peace of mind, you’ll want an online cloud backup service.